 Common Mode Failure is where two components or portions of a system fail in the same way, at the same time.
 For example, two interposing relays both fail with welded contacts at the same time.
 The failures could be caused by the same cause or from different causes, but the way the components fail is the same.

-Common-cause failure includes common mode failure, since a common cause can result in a common manner of failure in identical devices used in a system.
+Common-cause failure includes common mode failure since a common cause can result in a common manner of failure in identical components or sub-systems used in a system.

 Here are the formal definitions of these terms:

 failures of different items, resulting from a single event, where these failures are not consequences of each other

 Note 1 to entry: Common cause failures should not be confused with common mode failures (see ISO 12100:2010, 3.36).
 [SOURCE: IEC 60050?191-am1:1999, 04-23.]

 3.36 common mode failures

 failures of items characterized by the same fault mode

 NOTE Common mode failures should not be confused with common cause failures, as the common mode failures can result from different causes. [lEV 191-04-24]

 The “common mode” failure definition uses the phrase “fault mode,” so let’s look at that as well:

 DEPRECATED: fault mode